qcloutier/muhrice-dotfiles/README.md

 # muhrice-dotfiles
-My personal dotfiles, which I currently use on my Gentoo Linux and Void Linux machines.
+My personal dotfiles, which I currently use on my Arch Linux machines, forming what I like to call muhrice.
-These files will eventually form the basis of the muhrice meta-distribution, a somewhat minimalist setup.

 The following programs have configuration files here: